Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 3. Berglas, S., & Jones, E. E. (1978).
 Drug choice as a self-handicapping strategy in response to noncontingent success.
 Journal of Personality and Social Psychology, 36(4), 405-417.
 DOI

-What happens in the brain during self-sabotage?
+What happens in the brain during self-defeating behavior?

 How do neural pathways reinforce self-defeating behaviors?